scrapy/scrapy/docs/topics/signals.rst

 .. function:: bytes_received(data, request, spider)

     Sent by the HTTP 1.1 download handler when a group of bytes is received for a specific request.
+This signal might be fired multiple times for the same request.

     This signal does not support returning deferreds from its handlers.